-The latest Boy Scout requirements for Tenderfoot and Life ranks require the Scout to use the BSA EDGE method to help somebody else learn a skill.
+The latest Scouts BSA requirements for Tenderfoot and Life ranks require the Scout to use the BSA EDGE method to help somebody else learn a skill.
 This is a four step method for teaching a skill.
 It is sometimes called Scoutings Teaching EDGE.

 The EDGE Method

 The EDGE method is a four step method for teaching a skill:

 First explain what you will be doing.
 Tell them the steps involved.
 Visual aids might be helpful for this step.
 Use questions to gauge their understanding.

 Show them how to do the skill.
 Demonstrate the steps using the actual materials.
 Describe what you are doing.

 Let them practice the skill.
 Guide and coach them as they try to do it themselves.
 This step will take the most time.

 Enable them by letting them do the skill themselves without any intervention.

 At our recent ILSC training, our Crew president did an exercise with paper airplanes to help the participants understand the Teaching EDGE: